bRiggin/currency-converter/README.md

 Store and distribute the current state of the known conversion rates.

 ### ConversionController
 Aware of specific API and aims to control network calls and to automatically control refresh rate.
-Also hands results to data source.
+Also handles results to data source.

 ### ConversionNetworkApi
 Tied to specific implementation of networking and to perform network calls.